 5) Updates for VorpX are done regularly.
 These updates are not just some bug fixes that occur from time to time.
 Most updates that you’ll get, will give you games that were released recently, as well as additional features with more customization and immersion.
 If you don’t believe me, here is what kind of vorpX update we witnessed a few months ago:

 Added support for Direct Driver Mode, Asynchronous Rendering, Windows 8/10 vorpX Desktop App, Support for arbitrary resolutions, Crystal Image, Super smooth Virtual Cinema Mode, Enhanced D3D11 Geometry renderer, Basic OpenGL support, VR video player mode, Z-Buffer 3D enhancements, Better gamepad handling, Full Mirror Window support, New Games and Optimizer Profiles

-7) User interface, aka UI, always plays a big role in user experience.
+7) The user interface, aka UI, always plays a big role in user experience.
 The more simple it is, the better.
 When opening a vorpX menu in-game, it gives you a cursor.
-Everything in the menu is easy to navigate and is understandable.8) Customization in vorpX is huge, literally.
+Everything on the menu is easy to navigate and is understandable.8) Customization in vorpX is huge, literally.
 If you do not like some features, you can manually disable it in the menu.
 If you think your FOV is too zoomed in, everything can be regulated.
-That lets you configure settings to your own preference, like for example, if you are motion sickness intolerant.
+That lets you configure settings to your own preference, like for example if you are motion sickness intolerant.